51Degrees/documentation/src/concepts/terminology.md

 # Data Tier @anchor Concepts_Terminology_DataTier
 <!--TODO-->

+# Distributor @anchor Concepts_Terminology_Distributor

+The 51Degrees Distributor is a cloud-based web service that distributes data files for 51Degrees services.
+In order to access it, you will need to have a license key that defines the products that you are allowed to access.

 # Native Code @anchor Concepts_Terminology_NativeCode

 Native code refers to code written in C/C++.
 This is done to maximize performance, as many more optimizations can be made in lower level languages than compared to high level languages such as C# or Java.

+# Resource Key @anchor Concepts_Terminology_ResourceKey

+A resource key is used by the 51Degrees cloud service as a shorthand for various parameters that can be sent as part of a request.
+For example, the properties that the user wishes to be populated in the response and any license keys that allow access to more properties or a greater request allowance.

 # Web Request @anchor Concepts_Terminology_WebRequest